grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 "properly synchronized physical clocks".
-In 1982 Lamport also described the ["Byzantine Generals Problem"](https://people.eecs.berkeley.edu/~luca/cs174/byzantine.pdf), and Satoshi in one of his first emails [explains](http://satoshi.nakamotoinstitute.org/emails/cryptography/11/), explains how Proof-Of-Work is a solution.
+In 1982 Lamport also described the ["Byzantine Generals Problem"](https://people.eecs.berkeley.edu/~luca/cs174/byzantine.pdf), and Satoshi in one of his first emails [explains](http://satoshi.nakamotoinstitute.org/emails/cryptography/11/), how Proof-of-Work is a solution, though the [Bitcoin paper](https://bitcoin.org/bitcoin.pdf) states "To implement a distributed _timestamp server_ on a peer-to-peer basis, we will need to use a proof-of-work system", suggesting that it primarily solves the issue of timestamping.

 ## Timing is the Root Problem ##

-It must be stressed that the _impossibility of ordering by time_ was the unsolved problem that precluded a decentralized ledger from ever being possible until Satoshi Nakamoto invented a [solution](https://bitcoin.org/bitcoin.pdf).
+It must be stressed that the _impossibility of ordering by time_ was the unsolved problem that precluded a decentralized ledger from ever being possible until Satoshi Nakamoto invented a solution.
 There are many other technical details that play into the blockchain, but timing is fundamental and paramount.
 Without timing there is no blockchain.

-## Proof-Of-Work Recap ##
+## Proof-of-Work Recap ##

-Very briefly, the Bitcoin Proof-Of-Work is a value whose [SHA-2](https://en.wikipedia.org/wiki/SHA-2) hash conforms to a certain requirement which makes such a value difficult to find.
+Very briefly, the Bitcoin Proof-of-Work is a value whose [SHA-2](https://en.wikipedia.org/wiki/SHA-2) hash conforms to a certain requirement which makes such a value difficult to find.
 The difficulty is established by requiring that the hash is